HantianLin/cse15l-lab-reports/lab-report-2-week-4.md

 ![symptom2](symptom2.png)
 * The file only contains open and close brackets but no open or close parenthesis.\
 Therefore, both indexOf methods locating parenthesis would return -1.\
-Later in the code, when using the index of open and close parenthesis to coordinate the substring method, the symptom is that the substring method would cause StringIndexOutOfBoundsException since -1 is an invalid index.
+Later in the code, when using the index of open and close parenthesis to coordinate the substring method, the symptom is that the substring method would cause StringIndexOutOfBoundsException since -1 is an invalid index.\
+At this point, MarkdownParse passed every test file from lab 3.